YottaDB/YDBDoc/ProgGuide/ioproc.rst

    sh> mumps -run pipexample induceEPIPE
    The active device is pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample" STDERR="piperr"
        stdout:My PID is 12808
-       stderr:%GTM-F-FORCEDHALT, Image HALTed by MUPIP STOP
+       stderr:%YDB-F-FORCEDHALT, Image HALTed by MUPIP STOP
    $ZSTATUS="32,pipexample+9^pipexample,%SYSTEM-E-ENO32, Broken pipe"

    sh> mumps -run retry^pipexample induceEPIPE
    Try 0   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 0" STDERR="piperr"
    ...Caught on try 0, write 49...
 32,retry+13^pipexample,%SYSTEM-E-ENO32, Broken pipe
        stdout:My PID is 16252
-       stderr:%GTM-F-FORCEDHALT, Image HALTed by MUPIP STOP Try 1   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 1" STDERR="piperr"
+       stderr:%YDB-F-FORCEDHALT, Image HALTed by MUPIP STOP Try 1   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 1" STDERR="piperr"
    ...Caught on try 1, write 697...
 32,retry+13^pipexample,%SYSTEM-E-ENO32, Broken pipe
        stdout:My PID is 16403
-       stdout:$ZSTATUS="150373210,induceEPIPE+5^pipexample,%GTM-E-DIVZERO, Attempt to divide by zero" Try 2   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 2" STDERR="piperr"
+       stdout:$ZSTATUS="150373210,induceEPIPE+5^pipexample,%YDB-E-DIVZERO, Attempt to divide by zero" Try 2   pipe OPEN PIPE SHELL="/bin/bash" COMMAND="$ydb_dist/mumps -run induceEPIPE^pipexample 2" STDERR="piperr"
        Writes completed

 This example demonstrates how to create a separate STDERR pipe device from which to read the STDERR output of the program(s) inside the pipe.
 Reading the STDERR is important when dealing with failures from Unix programs.
 It is possible to read the errors without creating a STDERR pipe device, however the error messages are commingled with the output of the programs inside the pipe which could make diagnosis of the underlying problem harder.
-Notice that YottaDB writes fatal errors, GTM-F types, to STDERR, but all others go to STDOUT.
+Notice that YottaDB writes fatal errors, YDB-F types, to STDERR, but all others go to STDOUT.

 Additionally, this example demonstrates handling errors that terminate the PIPE device.
 In this example, the PIPE device is terminated when a program inside the pipe terminates before reading all of the driving MUMPS program's output causing an EPIPE or ENO32, a broken pipe.
 In such a situation the MUMPS program must capture the error that caused the termination and respond accordingly.
 The program may need to call out to other programs to determine the status of a service it is using or to alert the operator of an error with an external program or service.
 To operate successfully, the program must recreate the pipe and retry the operation.